ait-testbed/atb-ansible-tightvnc/README.md

-# Ansible Role: TightVNC and xfce4 Desktop
+# Ansible Role: TightVNC

-This Ansible role installs the TightVNC server and the xfce4 desktop environment.
+This Ansible role installs the TightVNC server.
 It configures the VNC server with a password and a specific port.

 ## Requirements

+- A Debian-based system (like Ubuntu)
 - Ansible installed
-- A Debian-based system (like Ubuntu)
+- MATE desktop environment installed

 ## Role Variables